As an Amazon Associate, I may earn a commission from qualifying purchases. Please note that you are never charged any extra for that.

 Do you need to aerate before overseeding?

-It is not mandatory to aerate before overseeding but many have reported that it works.
+It is not mandatory to aerate beforehand but many have reported that it works.

-Your lawn may not come with expected results sometimes.
+Your lawn may not come with the expected results sometimes.
 Some spots may look bald, patchy, and blank.
 Beautiful, green, and thick grass is possible with proper measures.
-This article will answer your questions on fertilize or overseed first to help you follow steps in order.
+This article will answer your questions about whether to fertilize or overseed first to help you follow the steps in order.
+If you have a thin lawn, then overseeding first is probably the best option.
+But if your lawn is already thick and healthy, then fertilizing first will give it the extra boost it needs to stay green and lush all season long.
+Applying the starter fertilizers with or around new seeds matters a lot.